Vineyards

 Cerceal

-Cerceal-Branco from Dão could be the same grape variety as Cercial from Bairrada or Cercial from Douro, but it should not be confused with Sercial from Madeira, which is known as Esgana Cão on the mainland or Uva Cão in Dão.
-There are a little over 100 ha planted in Portugal.
+Dão's Cerceal-Branco is not the same variety as Bairrada's Cercial, nor should it be confused with Madeira's Sercial, which is known as Esgana Cão on the mainland or Uva Cão in Dão.
+There are just over 200 hectares planted in Portugal.
 Medium-sized, compact bunches, with medium-sized berries with a thick, crunchy skin.
-It ripens late and has medium vigour, the high acidity is its great attribute.
-We have a spectacular Cerceal vineyard in Domínio do Açor, the Vinha da Ruína, which generates electric wines, without the density of Encruzado or Bical, but very vertical, with green lime and grapefruit aromas, and forest impressions.
-We confer texture to the wine in used wood, and according to the characteristics of the year, it may be bottled as a "solo" experience or else enter the composition of other wines by "assemblage".
+It ripens late and has medium vigour.
+Its high acidity and a phenolic twist are its greatest attributes.
+We have a spectacular Cerceal-Branco vineyard at Domínio do Açor, Vinha da Ruína, which produces electric wines, without the density of Encruzado or Bical, but very vertical, with grapefruit and citrus aromas, as well as forest impressions.
+We gave this wine texture ageing it in seasoned barrels.
+The other plots of Cerceal-Branco go into the blends of other wines to give them grip, tension and minerality.

 Bical